-We’ve all never been happier to welcome a new year – hello 2021!
-Sharing gratitude and giving back have never meant more or felt better than during the pandemic.
-To share some inspiration, we’ve rounded up a prime list of ways to perpetuate GOOD and celebrate community heroes every month of the year.
+Hello 2022!
+Sharing gratitude and giving back have never meant more or felt better.
+To share some inspiration, we’ve rounded up a prime list of ways to perpetuate Good and celebrate community heroes every month of the year.
 Pick three events (or more) to join this year from the list below and mark your calendar to make it happen!
-Make memories too when you ask family and friends to join you!
+Make memories, too, when you ask family and friends to join you!

 - International Mentoring Day (Jan 17) A day for volunteer mentors to celebrate their role and reflect on the ways mentees have enhanced their world.

 - MLK Day of Service (Jan 17) A day to share in the inspirational words of Dr. MLK, Jr. and elevate the spirit of service through volunteerism.

 - National Mentoring Month (all January) Become a mentor to help ensure positive outcomes for our young people.

 - National Thank a Mail Carrier Day (Feb 4) This one day, thank the mail person who is responsible for getting mail into your mailbox six days a week, every week!
 Write a personal note and/or bake a special treat to show your appreciation.

 - National Shut-In Visitation Day (Feb 11) Visit a person who is shut-in due to disability or illness and brighten their day.

 - Random Acts of Kindness Week (Feb 17-23) Spark a smile in others by incorporating intentional kindness into your actions this week - write positive sticky notes, participate in your community's mutual aid group, pay for a coworker’s coffee - the options are endless.